emmalurie/google-who-is-my-rep/README.md

 An investigation of how likely it is that googling for the name of your congressional representative returns the name of an incorrect representative.

-I've highlighted some more incorrect results in "More Incorrect SERP examples.pdf", but see the potential_mistakes CSV files for more.
+I've highlighted some more incorrect results in "More Incorrect SERP examples.pdf", but see the potential_mistakes spreadsheets (in results) for more.

+## Top line findings
+What we consider a mistake: The name of a current member of congress who does not represent any part of the zip code (or the congressional district) appearing as the top result.

+Two different datasets: by zipcode and by congressional district

+By zipcode: ~20% of zip code queries turned up the correct congressional representative’s name.
+Another ~10% turned up the wrong congressperson's name.

+By congressional district: Sampled all California congressional districts (40 variations of queries).
+53% turn up the congressperson's name in the top result.
+Another ~8% turn up the wrong congressperson’s name

 ## In this Repo: